Matthew-Oj/Matthew-Oj/README.md

 ### Hi there 👋
 ### About Me
-I'm a junior Data Engineer and a civil engineering graduate, who is passionate about technology, data engineering and software engineering.
+I'm a junior data engineer and a civil engineering graduate, who is passionate about technology, data engineering and software engineering.

 ### What You'll Find Here
 🤖 **Data Engineering**: My interest in Data, AI and machine learning is ever-growing.